 If you’re ready to go to the mattress store, here are 5 tips that will help you negotiate the store and find the mattress that will give you a great night’s rest.

-3. Know a little about Mattresses, their Comfort and how you Sleep.
 If you are a side sleeper you want a mattress that relieves pressure from the heavier body parts – shoulders and hips.
 Think slightly softer with a little sink.
 Back sleepers need to support the lower back.
 A good choice is medium.
 It will support the spine but not push it out of alignment.
 Stomach sleepers tend to be more comfortable on firm mattresses.
 Then, know what’s available – a whole new world of mattresses.
 There’s Memory foam which gives full body support with some sink.
-Latex foam is also a full-body support but with less sink and more bounce.
+Latex or latex alternative foam beds also offer a full-body support but with less sink and more bounce.
 Innerspring mattresses are constructed with different layers.
 The support comes from the springs – the comfort level can range from soft to firm depending on the construction.

 The final word – shop at a mattress store that has expert sleep professionals to help you find the right mattress.
 You want a store that has a full selection of the different types of construction.
 Ask questions.
 Expect good answers and explanations.
 Go dressed to rest.
 Take your time – try out each mattress by stretching out and relaxing for as long as it takes to feel like you’ve found the mattress that is perfect for you.